How To Create A Sustainable Wellness Routine

 Incorporate Foods and Exercise You Enjoy

-Your wellness routine should include things you like to eat and exercise you enjoy doing; this is how it will become sustainable.
+Your wellness routine should include foods you enjoy and exercises you enjoy; this is how it will become sustainable.
 If you don’t like green smoothies and running, don’t drink green smoothies, and don’t run.
-Just because these things are on the “billboard” of wellness doesn’t mean they’re the only things you should do for wellness.
+Just because these things are on the “billboard” of wellness doesn’t mean they’re the only things you should do for health and wellness.

-This is your wellness routine, so you should find healthy things you like to eat and exercises you like to do.
+The routine is yours, so you should find healthy things you like to eat and exercises you like to do.
 You can do this by trying healthy foods you haven’t tried before or by creating healthier versions of foods you already eat.
-Try new fitness classes to discover what activities you may enjoy; many workouts exist.
-Barre, strength training, Zumba, boot camps, or classes like OrangeTheory, a combination of cardio and strength, are all great.

 Once you discover healthy food and exercise you enjoy, make them a regular part of your life and continue to add and try new things along the way.
-This routine will be one you have for life, so it’s expected that it will change, and you will add and remove things as you learn, grow, and discover new interests in wellness.
+This routine will be one you have for life, so expect that it will change, and you will add and remove things as you learn, grow, and discover new interests in wellness.

 Be Consistent With Your Routine

 As you create your wellness routine, it’s essential to consider your why, such as “I’m creating it so I will have a good long-term quality of life.”
-When you look at your wellness routine as a lifestyle, you probably won’t be as hard on yourself when you miss a workout or overeat a bit.
-This is bound to happen in a lifetime, and it won’t seem as big of a deal as it would if you were just doing a 3-week crash diet.
+When you look at your wellness routine as a lifestyle, you probably won’t be as hard on yourself when you miss a workout or overeat a bit, since this is bound to happen in a lifetime, and it won’t seem as big of a deal as it would if you were just doing a 3-week crash diet.

-“May you be strengthened with all power, according to his glorious might, for all endurance and patience with joy,”
+“May you be strengthened with all power, according to his glorious might, for all endurance and patience with joy,” — Colossians 1:11

 Previous